Anesthesia can be of many different types.

 What is Local Anesthesia?

-Local anesthesia numbs just a small particular area or part of the body so that it can be operated on.
+Local anaesthesia numbs just a small particular area or part of the body so that it can be operated on.
 Generally, it is used when the nerves of that part are easy to reach via some drops, ointments, sprays, or even injections.

 Here, total unconsciousness of the patient is not required, and the surgery can be done by just numbing that particular portion of the body.

-The local anesthesia numbs that portion so that the patient does not feel any pain during the whole process.
+Local anaesthesia numbs that portion so that the patient does not feel any pain during the whole process.

 What is General Anesthesia?